 Execute button then save the file.
 All done, file cleaned of this record company extra data.
 The file plays just fine, and the track, artist, album art data, etc. are all still there.

 It is as simple as scanning the data in the right pane in Bless, and just converting anything suspicious to zeros.
-Legitimate data like artist and album are labeled, it is all “human readable”, so don’t worry about removing too much.
+Legitimate data like artist and album are labelled, it is all “human readable”, so don’t worry about removing too much.
 Work on a backup copy until you get the hang of it, then clean up your music collection.
 Next step is to automate this process but I’ve not figured that out yet.